martinbuchholz/hackathon/README.md

 ## Frontend

 A simple HTML/JavaScript page is located in `frontend/index.html`.
 Open it in your browser after starting the backend.
-It calls the API to list and create rooms and bookings.
+The page uses absolute URLs pointing to `http://localhost:8000` for all API requests, so ensure the backend is running at this address.

 ## Tests